 Graphic design is visual communication through artwork or combining images and text.
 Graphic designers create logos, ads, social media graphics, magazines, books, websites, apps, and more.

 Explore UX Design Classes in OttawaAutoCAD is a computer-aided design software used to create scale blueprints, schematics, and models.
 It’s used by engineers, interior designers, manufacturers, and architects.
-AutoCAD offers intelligent objects for creating common plans, such as electrical and plumbing design plans.
+AutoCAD offers intelligent objects for creating common plans such as electrical and plumbing design plans.

 Explore AutoCAD Classes in OttawaWeb development encompasses all of the layers involved in building a website or web application.
-Websites are made up of two parts: the front end and the back end.
+Websites are made up of two parts: the front-end and the back-end.
 Web development is used to create beautiful, interactive, and functional websites in nearly every industry.

 Explore Web Development Classes in OttawaTake enterprise-level projects from start to finish with a comprehensive Product Management course.
 Participants master core concepts, exhibit emotional intelligence, and support a company’s mission.

 Explore Product Management Classes in OttawaFrom basic single-computer programs to enterprise-level solutions, Java is the most widely-used code in the world.
-It is a simple, open-sourced code which is relatively easy to learn.
+It is a simple, open-source code which is relatively easy to learn.
 Those who master it have solid employment prospects now and in the future.

 Explore Java Classes in OttawaPython is an easy-to-read, versatile object-oriented programming language.
 It is often compared to Java, Ruby, and Perl.
 It is available under an open-source license and is a favorite among programmers.